40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 The artwork also displays the rejection of imitation, which Piet considered a reprehensible representation of reality.

-Before the birth of this famous artwork, the artist was also a member of the Dutch De Stijl movement in 1917.
+Before getting his hands on the art, he served as a member of the Dutch De Stijl movement in 1917.

 The ideals of that movement were white backgrounds and black bars, creating a division in the frame, which is distinct in this artwork.